 by Luke Wayne

 John the Baptist preached a message of repentance expressed in water baptism and bearing active fruit in one's life in preparation for the appearing of the Messiah, whose coming would represent a divine visitation; the very presence of God coming to His people.
-In other words, he preached the essential gospel message of repentance and faith in Jesus as the divine Messiah.
+In other words, he preached the essential gospel message of repentance resulting from faith in Jesus as the divine Messiah.
 Mark 1:1 describes the ministry of John the Baptist as "the beginning of the gospel of Jesus Christ, the Son of God."
 Luke 3:18 says that John "preached the gospel to the people."
 Acts 18:25 introduces us to a man named Apollos of whom it is said:

 "This man had been instructed in the way of the Lord; and being fervent in spirit, he was speaking and teaching accurately the things concerning Jesus, being acquainted only with the baptism of John."